Ibexian/EastMeetsKitchen/_posts/2017-07-08-vegan-dim-sum-steamed-sticky-rice-in-lotus-leaf.md

 ---

 If I had a favorite dim sum item I ordered as a kid, it would be "luo mai gai"
-- stick rice filled with chicken, mushrooms and Chinese sausage all wrapped and perfumed in a lotus leaf.
+- sticky rice filled with chicken, mushrooms and Chinese sausage all wrapped and perfumed in a lotus leaf.
 I loved luo mai gai-s because they were substantial, kept me full and had all of these wonderful treasures inside.
 I could always tell when the carts were bringing them by because it smelled of fragrant lotus leaves.

 <figure>
 <img src="/images/330-14.jpg">